roy-jingyang/roy-jingyang.github.io/_pages/research.md

 captures human resources, their groups, and the connection between the groupings and process execution.
-With this novel notion, OrdinoR lays the foundation of many exciting topics being researched, for example: *How can we utilize event logs for analyzing the behavior of resources groups working in processes?*
+With this novel notion, OrdinoR lays the foundation of many exciting topics being researched.
+For example, how to perform model analysis and analyze the behavior of resources groups working in processes?

 We are also developing a Python-based open source library that implements this framework and relevant methods.
 Keep an eye on us if you find this